-The objective is to establish a shared key for encrypting and decrypting messages send between a client and a server.
+The objective is to establish a shared key for encrypting and decrypting messages sent between a client and a server.

 To set up a chat room, a client must be able to securely send messages to a server—and vice versa.
 Symmetric encryption, which uses the same key for encrypting and decrypting messages, is a really good candidate for this task.
 However, to do so, the two parties must agree upon a key.